Drblessing/notes/docs/web-development/web-development-template.md

 @plugin "daisyui";
 ```

 For Wagmi and RainbowKit, you'll need to wrap your application in the appropriate providers.
-For jest, you can create a setup file for your tests.

 ### Optional Installation